logo

 Flying of any sort is inherently dangerous.
 After all, we seek to move at relatively high velocities in machines above the ground - elementary physics and logic define any such position in time and space as inherently more risky than being at rest and on the ground.
 That's why the Club's Training Program heavily emphasizes both safety and competence; we desire to enjoy this activity with an minimum amount of risk.

-In addition, our members are proud of our "culture of safety" which assures that attention to safety matters is the primary guiding force in our flight operations and that every club member - not just instructors - recognizes and accepts his/her responsibility for assuring safety.
-For more information on safety issues, click HERE.
+In addition, our members are proud of our "culture of safety" which assures that attention to safety matters is the primary guiding force in our flight operations and that every club member - not just instructors - recognizes and accepts his/her responsibility for assuring safety. [ More information on safety issues ]

 Overview